 Good night and joy be with you all.

 Variations on a Theme

 While the above lyrics are generally the most common, it is also possible to find several variations to the words of "The Parting Glass."
-This is because song lyrics change over times, especially due to changing ways of pronouncing certain words.
+This is because song lyrics change over time, especially due to changing pronunciation of certain words.
 If you find different lyrics or have been singing a different version, these are just as correct as the version above.